Diffusion dynamics for an infinite system of two-type spheres and the associated depletion effect

 \section{Introduction: the model and its configuration space}

-Consider hard spheres randomly oscillating in a bath of very small free particles (see Figure~\ref{fig:twosizemodel}) which are themselves independently randomly vibrating.
-At some appropriate scale, and as soon as two hard spheres are very close, one can observe the appearance of a strong mutual attraction which forces them to stay close together for a certain random amount of time.
+Consider hard spheres randomly oscillating in a bath of very small particles (see Figure~\ref{fig:twosizemodel}) which are themselves independently randomly vibrating.
+As soon as two hard spheres are very close, one can observe the appearance of a strong mutual attraction which forces them to stay close together for a certain random amount of time.
 As no external force is acting on the system, this is a quite surprising phenomenon.
 What is going on?

-To provide an answer, we provide here a mathematical formulation of this heuristics: in this introductory section, we first present the classical Asakura--Oosawa model from Chemical Physics, and then describe the mathematical setting of this work.
+To provide an answer, we propose a mathematical formulation of this apparent paradox: in the introductory section, we first present the classical Asakura--Oosawa model from Chemical Physics, and then describe the mathematical setting of this work.

-\subsection{The origin of the model: a short heuristics}
+\subsection{The origin of the model: a short heuristic}

 The model is the following: spheres of equal radius $\rgrande$ evolve in a bath of much smaller ones with radius $\rpiccola \ll \rgrande$.
 The radius $\rpiccola$ is called {\em depletion radius} for a reason which will become clear later.
 The larger spheres are \emph{hard} in the sense that they cannot overlap: their interiors must always stay disjoint.
 The smaller spheres -- called {\em particles} for clarity -- which compose the (random) medium are also not allowed to overlap the large ones.
-This naturally leads to the presence of a virtual spherical shell around each large sphere, corresponding to the zone in which the centres of the particles are not allowed.
+This leads to the presence of a virtual spherical shell around each large sphere, corresponding to the zone in which the centres of the particles are not allowed, see Figure~\ref{fig:twosizemodel} (left).
 This zone, called {\em depletion shell}, will play a fundamental role in what follows.
-Finally, the radius $\rpiccola$ of the particles is taken so small that one can simplify the situation by considering them as an \emph{ideal gas}: the particles can overlap each other.
+Finally, because of their small radii, the particles can be viewed as an \emph{ideal gas}, i.e., they can overlap each other.
 In Figure \ref{fig:twosizemodel}, a realisation of this model; the region coloured in orange is the union of the depletion shells.